nextstrain/nextclade/docs/user/datasets.md

 Optionally, a dataset can contain the following additional files:

-- a genome annotation to specify how to translate the nucleotide sequence to proteins (`genome_annotation.gff3`)
+- a genome annotation to specify how to translate the nucleotide sequence to proteins (`genome_annotation.gff3`). specifying this enables codon-informed alignment and protein alignments.
-- a reference tree to place sequences in phylogenetic context, assign clades and identify some common sequencing artefacts (`tree.json`)
+- a reference tree to place sequences in phylogenetic context, assign clades, and determine QC metrics that depend rely on the tree (`tree.json`)
 - a readme file giving more information about the dataset (`README.md`)
 - a changelog file describing changes between versions (`CHANGELOG.md`)
 - example sequence data for testing and demonstration (`sequences.fasta`)